Strange-Land/StrangeLand-Base/README.md

 # CrossCulturalDriving

 The version of the simulator used for the article: [Strangers in a Strange Land: New Experimental System for Understanding Driving Culture Using VR](https://ieeexplore.ieee.org/document/9720119) can be found under the [`main-OculusCV1`](https://github.com/FAR-Lab/CrossCulturalDriving/tree/main-OculusCV1) branch.
+Please pull the development branch (default branch) if you want to test out the current state of the system.

-Updated version of CrossCulturalDriving ~~including ECS~~, new networking stack(MLAPI), ~~Unity.InputSystem~~, and ~~Unity XR Interaction Toolkit~~ with Oculus Plugin alongside Oculus Integration, works with Logitech G29 steering wheel.
-The visual scene is rendered on the standalone headsets.
-They connect wirelessly to the server which manages the scenario progression, questionnaire and data logging.
+The updated version of CrossCulturalDriving uses [Netcode for GameObject](https://github.com/Strange-Land/StrangeLand-Base.git) as the networking solution, along with the Oculus Plugin and Oculus Integration.
+It is compatible with the Logitech G29 steering wheel.
+The visual scene is rendered on standalone headsets, which connect wirelessly to a server that manages scenario progression, questionnaires, and data logging.

 ## Notes
 These notes concern the simulator in development and are subject to change.
 The standard operating procedure is documented on Google Docs/Overleaf.
 Ask Hauke Sandhaus or David Goeddicke for access.